hungtranvupycogroup/exercices/README.md

 - storeData: store data to string, run from key-value to object to array, complexity is O(m**n**2)

 ## Exercise 2:
-- findOptimalPathSum: must travel all possible path to get maximum value, complexity is
+- findOptimalPathSum: must travel all possible path to get maximum value, complexity is O(2^n)

+# Other notes
+## Exercise 3:
+- main function: Retail.getNetPayableAmount()